adamnemecek/SwiftMIDI/README.md

 Some extensions for using CoreMIDI in swift.

-## Iterate packet list with packets bigger than 256 bytes:
+## Iterate packet lists with packets bigger than 256 bytes:

 See [MIDIPacketList/main.swift](MIDIPacketList/main.swift)  and [IteratePacketList/README.md](IteratePacketList/README.md)